-The dedication of our world-class teachers, small class sizes and supportive approach, guarantee individual attention and the highest quality of learning.
-Our professional Academic team are working to develop an interesting and engaging study program for you to engage with.
-Our committed and friendly Student Services team are here to ensure you are supported throughout your time at the College and can assist you with program advice, information about campus and city events, your accommodation options and transitioning to the University with confidence.
+Our experienced Academic team at the College are working hard to prepare an interesting and engaging study program for you, presented by our experienced and highly qualified teachers.
+Our dedicated and friendly Student Services team are here to ensure you are supported throughout your time at the College and can assist you with program advice, information about campus events, transitioning to University, and your accommodation options.

-Moving to a new city can be daunting and challenging but can also be very exciting with the right guidance.
+We know that moving to a new city is exciting but can be challenging.
 That is why we have created our Welcome Guide to assist you with preparing to start at the College.
-We hope the checklists and information about the College and the city of Adelaide is helpful in getting you ready to start this exciting journey with us!
+We hope the checklists and information about the College and the city of Adelaide, is helpful in getting you ready to start this exciting journey with us!

 On behalf of all our staff I extend a personal welcome to you from the University of Adelaide College.
-I look forward to meeting you in person.